-- 1) One Week and One Month Liquidity Ratios: This indicates net cash flows, including the cash effect of liquidating "liquid" securities, as a percentage of liabilities.
+- 1) One Week and One Month Liquidity Ratios: This represents net cash flows, including the counterbalancing capacity, as a percentage of liabilities.
 This is a measure of structural liquidity and can be an early warning of likely liquidity crisis. - 2) Cumulative Liquidity Gap Report by Currency: This is a forward-looking model of inflows, outflows and available liquidity, which recognizes and predicts liquidity gaps on a behavioral and contractual basis.
-This model also identifies a liquidity horizon, which tells when the liquidity gap turns negative i.e. how long the bank can survive without incremental funding, given certain assumptions. - 3) Intergroup Borrowing and Lending: This measure shows the net intercompany borrowing and lending position of the bank and measures the self-sustainability of the bank. - 4) Loan to Deposit Ratio: The LTD is assessed at the aggregate and stand-alone basis in local and foreign currency to ensure that the bank has enough liquidity to cover any unforeseen funds requirements. - 5) Basel III Liquidity Ratios: The Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) are assessed on regular basis according to Basel Committee guidelines. - 6) Large Depositor Concentration: Top ten depositors are defined as lenders or group of connected lenders to the bank. - 7) Stress Testing: The impact of possible future liquidity stress scenarios are assessed on its cash flow, liquidity position and solvency.
+This model also identifies a liquidity horizon, which tells when the liquidity gap turns negative i.e. how long the bank can survive without incremental funding, given certain assumptions. - 3) Cumulative Contractual Liquidity Gap Model: This model is similar to the abovementioned Cumulative Liquidity Gap Model except for the fact that the reported liquidity gaps are free of any assumptions, the products that have no maturity appear in a separate bucket and the counter-balancing buffer is reported separately.
+The tool gives insight on the actual liquidity gaps compared with the bank's liquidity buffer and assists Treasury in managing their intraday liquidity. - 4) Intergroup Borrowing and Lending: This measure shows the net intercompany borrowing and lending position of the bank and measures the self-sustainability of the bank. - 5) Loan to Deposit Ratio: The LTD is assessed at the aggregate and stand-alone basis in local and foreign currency to ensure that the bank has enough liquidity to cover any unforeseen funds requirements. - 6) Basel III Liquidity Ratios: The Liquidity Coverage Ratio (LCR) is assessed based on Central Bank of Jordan (CBJ) on monthly basis, and Net Stable Funding Ratio (NSFR) is assessed according to draft CBJ guidelines on quarterly basis. - 7) Large Depositor Concentration: Top ten depositors are defined as lenders or group of connected lenders to the bank. - 8) Stress Testing: The impact of possible future liquidity stress scenarios are assessed on its cash flow, liquidity position and solvency.
 The liquidity stress testing methodology consists of hypothetical events inspired by the bank's own experience, regulatory requirements and external events of relevance to the bank's portfolio.

-Furthermore, the bank has a methodology for analysing the behavior of corporate and consumer clients on regular basis which will leads to more accurate behavior cash flow assumption and assist in better liquidity risk management.
+- 9) Deposit Stickiness Analysis: The bank has a methodology for analyzing the behavior of corporate and consumer clients on regular basis, which will lead to more accurate behavior cash flow assumption and assist in better liquidity risk management.
 Based on this methodology, deposits stickiness assumptions were introduced at the local level in 2015 based on the historical analysis of deposits to reflect "business as usual" conditions.
-The analysis is based on Cash flow at Risk methodology at a 99% confidence level according to the below criteria:

-- A. Deposit type: Current Account, Saving Account, Time Deposit. - B. Segment: Retail and Corporate. - C. Currency: Local and Foreign currencies. - D. Accounting area: at the country level. - E. Historical period: two years daily data. - F. Frequency: daily, weekly, monthly, quarterly, semi annually and annual.
+The analysis is based on Cash flow at Risk methodology at a 99% confidence level according to the below criteria: - a.
+Deposit type: Current Account, Saving Account, Time Deposit. - b.
+Segment: Retail and Corporate. - c.
+Currency: Local and Foreign currencies. - d.
+Accounting area: at the country level. - e.
+Historical period: two years daily data. - f.
+Frequency: daily, weekly, monthly, quarterly, semi annually and annual.